 Levels 2 – 4

 Like its predecessor, one of this adventure’s strengths lies in its NPCs.
 Almost no one has spellcasting levels or other crutches to make them interesting.
 The majority of interesting NPCs are commoners or experts.
-Everyone has motivation and personality.
+Everyone has well-defined motivations and personality.
 You gain your first hook from an incontinent lunatic who will starve in his cell because he can’t pay for his food.
-After that this adventure has it all.
-A Hard-bitten Nordic maiden who may or may not be a Valkery.
+After that this adventure has it all; A Hard-bitten Nordic maiden who may or may not be a Valkyrie.
 Eugen turns out to be a demagogue and a charlatan leading a creepy cult known as the Five Hundred and is (possibly) aiding whatever is attacking the colonists.
 A ruthless Finnish merchant and rival to the guys you are working for.
-A stinking degenerate and his lice-ridden wife (who cleans up nicely) who is motivated by the desire to sleep with anyone who is not him (incidentally a means to get some information).
+A stinking degenerate and his lice-ridden wife (who cleans up nicely) motivated by the desire to sleep with anyone who is not him (incidentally a means to get some information).
 I love it.
 You get a real sense of isolation, hardship and depravity in this forlorn place.

 But hey!
 Instead of an event based railroad you are given THE OPTION and I repeat THE OPTION of using random encounters like a polar bear or a murdering eskimaux warband to shake things up or serve as a red herring for the real threat.
 What is the real threat you ask?
 Now here is where it gets complex my lovelies.

-The layout is not terrible but I am not writing it any christmas cards either.
+The layout is not terrible but I am not writing it any Christmas cards either.
 A map of the place with major locations statted out allows you to make some sense of everything geographically (though there is no scale), and you might have to read through the adventure a few times before you know every location by heart.
 To make things easy though, only the settlement of the Five Hundred has more then 2 significant NPCs.